bohendo/blog-content/crypto/elevator-investing.md

 This is a fiction story about the game of investing.

-In this game, you start out on solid ground holding a wad of cash.
+In this game, you start out in a large lobby holding a wad of cash.
 You're surrounded by a sea of free-standing glass-elevators which are perpetually, and almost randomly, rising and falling.

 Your goal is to raise your money up as high as possible without letting any crash through the floor.